 Eliot Wigginton, after six weeks of classroom teaching at the Rabun-Gap Nacoochee School in rural north Georgia, was frustrated because he found that his students were not interested in the courses he was prepared to teach.
 He had graduated from Cornell University in May 1966 with a master's degree and had come to Rabun-Gap to instruct mountain children in English and geography.
 He realized, fortunately, that if his students were bored it was he who had bored them.
 He believed that it might be better him to seek another career (Wigginton, 1972).

 England, Robert Dennis, "The Ideal Characteristics of Foxfire Type Projects as Perceived by Teacher Advisors" (1979).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 48.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."